-Remove an ignition sources.
-Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
-Minor Spills Control personal contact with the substance, by using protective equipment. • Contain and absorb small quantities with vermiculite or other absorbent material. ► Wipe up.
-Collect residues in a flammable waste container.
+Remove all ignition sources.

+- ► Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes. - Control personal contact with the substance, by using protective equipment. - Contain and absorb small quantities with vermiculite or other absorbent material. - ▶ Wipe up. - ► Collect residues in a flammable waste container.